zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

 > [!TIP]
 >
-> If you are using TypeScript and have an [OpenAPI 3](https://swagger.io/specification) specification, you can use
+> If you are using TypeScript and have an [OpenAPI v3](https://swagger.io/specification) schema, you can use
 > [`zimic typegen`](cli‐zimic‐typegen) to automatically generate types for your interceptor schema!

 #### Creating a local HTTP interceptor